-If there’s any interest that’s incurred after the date at which the interest payable is recorded on the balance sheet; that interest incurred after the date wouldn’t be considered.
+If any interest incurs after the date at which the interest payable is recorded on the balance sheet, that interest wouldn’t be considered.

 Examples of Interest payable

-Let’s say that Company Tilted Inc. has interest incurred $10,000 for 10 months and the company needs to pay $1000 per month as interest expense 10 days after each month ends.
+Let’s say that Company Tilted Inc. has interest incurred $10,000 for ten months, and the company needs to pay $1000 per month as interest expense ten days after each month ends.
 The interest started to incur on 10th October 2016.

 The balance sheet was prepared on 31st December 2016.
-It means that the company has already paid $3000 as interest expense for the month of September, October, and November.
-That means, on the balance sheet, the company could only show “interest payable” of $1000 ($1000 for the month of December).
-And the rest of the amount (i.e. $6000) wouldn’t take place into the balance sheet.
+It means that the company has already paid $3000 as interest expense for September, October, and November.
+That means, on the balance sheet, the company could only show “interest payable” of $1000 ($1000 for December).
+And the rest of the amount (i.e., $6000) wouldn’t take place into the balance sheet.

-The most important part is that it is completely different from interest expense.
+The most crucial part is that it is entirely different from interest expense.
 When a company borrows an amount from a financial institution, it needs to pay an interest expense.
 This interest expense comes in the income statement.
 However, a company can’t show the entire amount of interest expense on the balance sheet.
-It can only show the interest amount that’s not being paid up until the reporting date of the balance sheet.
+It can only show the interest amount that’s unpaid until the reporting date of the balance sheet.

 Let’s say that Rocky Gloves Co. borrowed $500,000 from a bank for business expansion on 1st August 2017.
 The interest rate was 10% per annum that they needed to pay the interest expense 20 days after each month ends.
 Find out the interest expense of the company and also the interest payable as on 31st December 2017.

-First, let’s calculate the interest expense on the loan.
+First, let’s calculate the interest expense on loan.